FavourDaniel/messaging-system/READMe.md

 You can choose to use an existing email address or create a new one.
 Configure 2FA for whichever.
 In the email settings, search "App Password" and create an App password.
 Be sure to copy the password somewhere.

+==insert images

-A `.env.example` file has been provided in this repo.
+A `.env.template` file has been provided in this repo.
 Change the name to `.env` and replace the email and app password env variables.

 ## Set Up Log Directory
 The time logs should be logged at `/var/log/messaging_system.log`.